 BATHORY from Sweden!

-Black Metal and extreme metal of the 80' in general, received a lot of bad reviews in the media of that time.
-Journalists and reviewers, at that time, were not prepared for such musical ferocity, or they were too much into the melodic rock and, somehow, being unable to deal with, or to truly understand this hot, explosive, new metal endeavor.
+Black Metal and extreme metal of the 80' in general, received a lot of bad reviews in the media of those times.
+Journalists and fanzine reviewers, at that time, were not prepared for such musical ferocity, or they were too much into the melodic rock and, somehow, many of them being unable to deal with, or to truly understand this hot, explosive, new metal endeavor.

 Also, back in 1986 some of them were truly convinced that this genre will disappear at some point, just because they perceived it as nothing but senseless noise, as MORBID ANGEL's vocalist David Vincent recalls in some of his interviews taken later on.

-That was the case with the Swedish band BATHORY.
+That was the case with the Swedish band BATHORY, as well.

-Quorthon, the vocalist, guitarist and main songwrighter was so annoyed by the above mentioned attitude, that he started to lie, misguide or just to piss off on these kinds of interviews.
+Quorthon Seth, the vocalist, guitarist and the main songwriter was so annoyed by the above mentioned attitude, that he started to lie, misguide, giving false names or funny pseudonyms in order to piss off the media and the journalists in some of his early of interviews.

 BATHORY was formed in 1983 and is one of the main and the most important pioneer for the Black Metal scene, as they created the specific vocal style and the sonic identity known up to this day.

-However, he managed to record two songs for a compilation called "Scandinavian Metal Attack" back in 1983 : "Sacrifice" and "The Return of Darkness and Evil" issued by his father's label Black Mark Production.
+Their first achievement was to record two songs for a compilation called "Scandinavian Metal Attack" back in 1983 : "Sacrifice" and "The Return of Darkness and Evil" issued by Quorthon's father label Black Mark Production.

-The result was astonishing and overwhelming as they received sacks full with letters from around the world.
+The result was astonishing and overwhelming as they received sacks full of letters from around the world.

 Their fans were literally fascinated by the songs, and especially for the icy vocal delivery and they begged for a full album.

-With "The Return..." from 1985 creativity took off and the band managed to create their own, original sound.
+With their second "The Return....." release from 1985 creativity took off and the band managed to create their own, original sound.

-There is a photo circulating on the internet with Quorthon among SLAYER guys.
+There is a photo circulating on the internet with Quorthon among SLAYER guys made in one of his visits in U.S.A.

-In his interviews he was describing the music present on this LP as being Death Metal.
+In his interviews, at that time, he was describing the music present on this LP as being Death Metal.

 It isn't Death Metal, actually, but definitely is a very extreme form of Black Metal for those times.

-The follower output "Under the Sign of Black Mark" from 1986 created the standard scandinavian sound we know up to this day, with all the ingredients, so to speak : melodicity, speed, vocal delivery and most important, the typical atmosphere black metal shoud have in order to be at its highest quality.
+The follower output "Under the Sign of Black Mark" from 1986 created the standard Scandinavian sound we know up to this day, with all the ingredients, so to speak : melodicity, speed, vocal delivery and most important, the typical atmosphere black metal should have in order to be at its highest quality.

-Starting with "Blood, Fire, Death" released in 1988 BATHORY's music started to incorporate more and more choruses , acoustic and symphonic elements, at the fans' request, transforming their music in what is called Viking Metal today.
+Starting with "Blood, Fire, Death" released in 1988 BATHORY's music started to incorporate more and more choruses , acoustic and symphonic elements, by the fans' request, as they asked for more songs in the "Enter the Eternal Fire" vein, transforming their music in what is labelled Viking Metal today.

 The album received a mixed reaction from the audience.